Promoting Nervous System Health through Water Immersion

 These complex processes function at their maximum in our early adulthood years but are designed to last through a lifetime, albeit with some biologically-driven reduction in performance as we age.
 That said, the systems are designed for repair and self-maintenance throughout the lifespan.
 The major driving force in maintenance is demand placed upon the body, i.e. exercise.
 Without exercise, a variety of physiologic processes facilitate progressive deterioration across the age span, gently escorting us off the stage of life.

-At the same time, research has shown that immersion, especially warm water immersion, has a unique effect upon the autonomic nervous system, the part of the central nervous system that controls essential respiratory, cardiac, and vascular systems.
+At the same time, research has shown that immersion in water, especially warm water, has a unique effect upon the autonomic nervous system, the part of the central nervous system that controls essential respiratory, cardiac, and vascular systems.
 A relaxation effect is produced, bringing the autonomic system into optimal balance.
 This autonomic balance has been associated with a reduction in blood pressure, improvement in endocrine function, and even improved mood and cognitive function.

 Obviously, the human body is designed to work on land.
 But by using the aquatic environment to augment the normal biologic processes of repair and regeneration, we can produce a significant boost to nearly all of these normal repair processes.
 Such a simple solution for so many issues seems contradictory, but water truly is a miraculous answer.